lynch43/gift-shop/README.md

 The inEuroZone if statement does tell you if you are in Ireland or England.
 Roughly.
 I used https://boundingbox.klokantech.com/ to Draw around Ireland.
 You could use it better than I did but really I am just showing that the geolocation is accurate.

-See images in word Doc
+See images in word Doc 3 of them

 ###